ReznikovRoman/airbnb-clone/README.md

  7. flower
  8. celery_beat

-There are following docker-compose files:
+docker-compose files:
  1. `docker-compose-local.yml` - for local development

-To run docker containers you have to create `.env` file at the root of the project.
+To run docker containers you have to create a `.env` file in the root directory.

 **Example of `.env` file:**